 As of Monday, the average listing price on Cars.com for a three-year-old BMW 328i xDrive (a 2014 model) was $25,034.
 Go back three years, and the average listing price with the same parameters — that is, a used 2011 BMW 328i xDrive in May 2014 — was a steeper $26,828.
 That’s despite the 2011 model having a lower starting price when it was new ($37,495 including destination) than its 2014 counterpart ($40,250).

 A BMW spokesman could not immediately comment on lease popularity for the 3 Series, but the industrywide boom makes sense.
-Leases involve monthly payments to own a vehicle for a period of time (say, 24 or 36 months), typically with an up-front cash payment and an option to buy the car for the remainder of its value at the end.
-Since the aim isn't to own the car outright, lease payments are usually lower than payments to buy the same car through traditional financing.
+Leases involve monthly payments to own a vehicle for a period of time (say, 24 or 36 months), typically with an up-front cash payment and an option for the customer to buy the car for the remainder of its value at the end.
+Because the aim isn’t to own the car outright and the customer is paying merely for its depreciation, lease payments are usually lower than payments to buy the same car through traditional financing.

 Amid rising new-car prices, their appeal has gained steam.
 Experian Automotive said the average monthly payment for a new-car loan in the second quarter of 2016 was $499, up 3.3 percent from the year-before quarter.
 That outstripped wage increases (2.3 percent, per government data) over the same period.
 The average monthly lease payment, meanwhile, averaged only $404, up 2.5 percent year-over-year — a pace more in line with wages.